rodrigorenteriatx/NFS-Server-Setup/README.md

-# Terraform AWS Linux Server and Client Provisioning
+# Provisioning Linux NFS Server and Client with Terraform

-This repository automates the provisioning of a Linux server and client infrastructure on AWS using Terraform.
-It includes setting up essential networking components, security groups, SSH key association, and leveraging Python and Ansible for streamlined configuration.
+This project automates the setup of a Linux NFS server and NFS client using Terraform on AWS.
+It includes provisioning essential AWS infrastructure components like VPC, subnet, gateway, route table, security groups, and EC2 instances.
+Additionally, Python and Bash scripts facilitate fetching the latest Amazon Linux AMI and preparing Ansible directories, respectively.

 ## Features

-- Automatically provisions AWS VPC, subnet, gateway, route table, route association, and security groups using Terraform.
+- Automated provisioning of VPC, subnet, gateway, route table, route association, and security groups on AWS.
+- Configuration of EC2 instances with the latest Amazon Linux AMI using Terraform.
-- Uses a Python script (`retrieve_latest_ami.py`) with Boto3 to fetch the latest Amazon Linux 2023 AMI for EC2 instances in Terraform.
+- Integration of Python script (`retrieve_latest_ami.py`) to fetch the most recent Amazon Linux AMI for Terraform.
-- Prepares Ansible directories with a Bash script (`prereq.sh`) and sets up templates for server configuration roles.
+- Preparation of Ansible directories using a Bash script (`prereq`).
-- Includes a script (`create_and_configure.sh`) to orchestrate environment setup, execute Terraform commands, and run Ansible playbooks.
-- Utilizes Ansible to configure server roles, including NFS setup, and provides a result to verify NFS sharing success.
+- Setup of NFS server and client configurations using Ansible playbooks.
+- Creation of shared directories and validation of NFS sharing functionality.

-## Scripts Overview
+## Scripts

-- **retrieve_latest_ami.py**: Python script using Boto3 to fetch the latest Amazon Linux 2023 AMI ID for Terraform provisioning.
+- `retrieve_latest_ami.py`: Fetches the latest Amazon Linux AMI using Boto3 for Terraform provisioning.

-- **prereq.sh**: Bash script to prepare Ansible directories and templates for server configuration roles.
+- `prereq`: Prepares Ansible directories for playbook execution.

-- **create_and_configure.sh**: Bash script to orchestrate environment setup, Terraform provisioning, and Ansible playbook execution.
+- `create_and_configure.sh`: Automates environment setup, runs Terraform commands, and executes Ansible playbooks (`NFS_Setup.yml`) to configure NFS server and client.